altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Even though most of the books in this shop were published over a decade ago, that was exactly why Regis was mesmerized by them.

-【… Aroe Maroe sure is a nice city.】
+"… Aroe Maroe sure is a nice city."<br/>

-【How can you base your judgement on its books?】
+"How can you base your judgement on its books?"<br/>

-【Fufufu… Hehe…】
+"Fufufu… Hehe…"<br/>

 Regis browsed the shelves as he made a strange laughing sound he wasn’t aware of himself